 Allow the dough to rise in a draft free area for about 1.5 hours, or until doubled in size.
 You can also place the dough into the refrigerator overnight.
 If the dough is cold proofed for the night, make sure to take it out of the refrigerator for at least one hour to bring it back to room temperature before proceeding to the shaping.

 Transfer the dough on a clean work surface and with the help of a bench scraper or knife divide it into 4 equal portions.
 Four portions will make 2 Butterzopf.

 Gently roll each piece by placing both hands on top of each other in the center of one portion.
 Gently roll the dough strands by moving both hands out from the center toward the ends.
 Four equal rope like strands will be formed, tapered at the ends.
 Traditionally the center of each strand should be a little thicker than the two ends.
 If the dough resists the stretching, set it aside and allow the gluten strands to relax for a few minutes before stretching and rolling again.
 Make sure to cover with some plastic wrap or a damp cloth during the rest periods.

 Lightly rub some butter on the bottom of a baking pan or simply cover the pan with parchment paper.

-Place the braided Züpfe on the pan making sure to leave enough space for the second loaf.
+Carefully place the braided Butterzopf on the pan making sure to leave enough space for the second loaf.

-Crack an egg and place only the egg yolk into a small bowl adding a pinch of salt and the heavy cream.
-Mix thoroughly.
-It is best if you use only the egg yolk with the cream and salt.
+Crack an egg and place only the egg yolk into a small bowl.
+Add a pinch of salt and the heavy cream to the egg yolk and mix thoroughly.

-Right before placing the bread into the oven, remove the plastic bag and gently brush the loaf once again with the egg wash.
+Before placing the bread into the oven, remove the plastic bag and gently brush the loaf once again with the egg wash.

-Place the pan on a lower shelf into the preheated oven and allow it to bake for 40-45 minutes or until a deep golden brown color develops on the surface.
+Place the pan into the preheated oven and allow to bake for 40-45 minutes or until a deep golden brown color develops on the surface.